-However, a very large portion of the code was not reached because the request messages that we fabricate do not refer to valid files on the disk, or because we fail to capture several timing constraints.
+However, the rest of approximately 45% of the code is not reached because the request messages that we fabricate do not refer to valid files on the disk, or because we fail to capture several timing constraints.

 As an example from the first category, when a GET request is received, the web server extracts the file name from the request packet, and then it checks if the file exists by using fopen.
 If the file does not exist, WsMp3 sends a corresponding error message to the client.
 If the file is valid, the file name is passed through various procedures for further processing.
 Since we don't have any files on our server, and since almost all the files being fabricated by our system would be invalid anyway, the code which process files and file names is never invoked.

 The right way to solve this problem is to provide models for functions such as fopen, fread, and stat.
 However, even without these models, we find interesting errors, as the next subsection describes.